-In Germany, the Lebensmittel-, Bedarfsgegenstände- und Futtermittelgesetzbuch (LFBG) contains most German food and feed laws.
+In Germany, the Food, Commodities, and Feed Code (Lebensmittel-, Bedarfsgegenstände- und Futtermittelgesetzbuch or LFBG) contains most German food and feed laws.
 These laws are based on, and generally fully harmonized with, EU regulations and directives.
-The LFGB provides basic definitions, procedural rules and the goals of German food law.
+The LFGB states the goals of the German food law and provides definitions, procedural rules and product-specific rules.
 It defines general food safety and health protection rules, addresses labeling requirements, regulates inspection, detention, and seizure rules for suspect food.
-These rules apply to domestically produced and imported food products alike.
-Ultimately, the German importer has final responsibility for the marketability of any imported products into Germany.
-German law enforcement agencies hold the importer solely responsible for any violations of the Food Law since they cannot generally take action against foreign producers, including those in other EU countries.
-The authority for enforcement rests with the federal states (German Laender).
+These rules apply to domestic and imported food products alike.
+Liability for the legal and proper marketing of any imported products into Germany lies solely with the product's German importer.
+German law enforcement agencies hold the importer responsible for any violations of the Food Law because practically they cannot take action against foreign producers, including those in other EU countries.
+The authority for enforcement rests with the federal states (German Länder).
 This implies that on occasion, a minor infraction to the food law may be tolerated in one state but not in another.
-However, major violations are persecuted in all federal states.
-Domestic and foreign goods are checked through random sampling by government laboratories at the point of sale or any other point in the trade chain or at the processing location.
-German government laboratories, in addition to looking for prohibited ingredients or proper labeling, evaluate the general nature of a product in terms of honest trading practices and general consumer expectations.
-Whenever a product violates the Food Law and presents a risk to public health, regardless of whether it is a domestic or foreign product, this becomes known to the press, which will mention the brand name, importer or producer when informing the consumer.
-A general administrative agreement regarding food safety requires German food safety authorities to take five samples per thousand inhabitants annually.
-This includes samples at any location of the production and trade chain.
-The responsible agency for monitoring compliance with German food law regulations is the Bundesamt fuer Verbraucherschutz und Lebensmittelsicherheit (BVL).
-It is under the supervision of the Federal Ministry of Food, Agriculture and Consumer Protection (BMELV).
-Bundesamt fuer Verbraucherschutz und Lebensmittelsicherheit (BVL) (Federal Office of Consumer Protection and Food Safety) Bundesallee 50 38116 Braunschweig Tel.: +49 531 21497 0 Fax: +49 531 21497 299 E-mail: poststelle@bvl.bund.de Website: www.bvl.bund.de The BVL was established as an independent higher federal authority and is also responsible for risk management.
-BVL, inter alia, exercises authority over substances and products that harbor potential risks and that are directly or indirectly related to food safety (such as plant protection products and veterinary drugs).
-BVL is involved in formulating general administrative rules to implement laws in the fields of consumer health protection and food safety, as well as in the preparation and monitoring of surveillance schemes and plans by the Laender.
-In addition, BVL acts as coordinator in the run-up to inspections carried out by the European Food and Veterinary Office (FVO).
-It is responsible for implementing the European rapid alert system in the fields of consumer health protection and food safety in Germany.
-The national reference laboratory for the detection of residues and the Community reference laboratory for the detection of residues are also part of BVL.
-In line with EU regulations, in Germany product registration is only required for novel foods.
-An official agency, which could answer questions on the interpretation of Germany's extensive food law requirements for label registration, review, product clearance and approval, does not exist in Germany.
-In some instances, German inspection agencies at the point of entry may require the importer to arrange for further inspection of an imported product to satisfy the importer's legal duty to exercise due care and diligence.
-The importer may engage a private food laboratory to determine if the product is free of illegal substances and residues and labeled properly.
-German importers frequently use the assistance of officially certified commercial food labs.
-Fees for these services vary greatly, depending on the expertise and work required.
-(For a list of food laboratories see Appendix II.)
-Please note: The following products sourced in the United States and imported into the EU must originate from an EU-approved U.S. establishment -- red meat, meat products, farmed and wild game meat, ratites, milk and milk products, seafood, bovine embryos and semen, porcine and equine semen, gelatin, and animal casings.
+However, major violations are prosecuted in all federal states.
+Domestic and foreign goods are checked through random sampling by government laboratories at the point of sale, at any other point in the trade chain, or at the processing location.
+German government laboratories, in addition to looking for prohibited ingredients and improper labeling, evaluate products generally, assessing the credibility of the company's trade practices and whether the product as presented will fulfil consumer expectations.
+An administrative food safety rule requires German authorities to take five samples per thousand inhabitants annually.
+Samples may be taken at any part of the food production and trade chain.
+If a product is determined to create a risk to public health in violation of the Food Law (regardless of whether the product is domestic or foreign), the risk will be reported to the press, which will announce the brand name of the product, its importer, and often its producer.
+The agency responsible for monitoring compliance with German food regulations is the Bundesamt für Verbraucherschutz und Lebensmittelsicherheit (BVL).
+It is under the supervision of the Federal Ministry of Food and Agriculture (BMEL).
+Bundesamt für Verbraucherschutz und Lebensmittelsicherheit (BVL) (Federal Office of Consumer Protection and Food Safety) Bundesallee 50 38116 Braunschweig Tel.: +49 531 21497 0 Fax: +49 531 21497 299 E-mail: poststelle@bvl.bund.de Website: www.bvl.bund.de The BVL was established as an independent administrative agency and is also responsible for risk management.
+The BVL, inter alia, exercises authority over substances and products that harbor potential risks and that are directly or indirectly related to food safety (such as plant protection products and veterinary drugs).
+The BVL formulates general administrative rules to implement laws in the fields of consumer health protection and food safety, as well as in the preparation and monitoring of surveillance schemes and plans by the Länder.
+In addition, the BVL coordinates inspections to be carried out by the European Food and Veterinary Office (FVO), and is responsible for implementing the European rapid alert system for consumer health protection and food safety issues in Germany.
+The national reference laboratory for the detection of residues and the Community reference laboratory for the detection of residues are also part of the BVL.
+Please note: The following products sourced in the United States and imported into the EU must originate from an EU-approved U.S. establishment: red meat, meat products, farmed and wild game meat, ratites, milk and milk products, seafood, bovine embryos and semen, porcine and equine semen, gelatin, and animal casings.
 Section II.
 Labeling Requirements: